Humble-bee2025/HBIMS-APP/README.md

-# HBIMS Language Selector UI
+# HBIMS Onboarding UI

-This project contains a ready-to-use React implementation of the "Choose Your Language" screen shown in the design reference.
-It is powered by [Vite](https://vitejs.dev/) and uses modern React (v18) with functional components.
+This project contains a ready-to-use React implementation of the HBIMS welcome screen, including the hero imagery, credential input, and calls-to-action from the provided design reference.
+It is powered by [Vite](https://vitejs.dev/) and uses modern React (v18) with functional components and modular styling.

 ## Getting Started